MichaelCurrin/embed-social-widgets/fb/index.md

 ## Iframe approach

-Note that is a standalone a approach which does _not_ need the `fb-root` element and script tag in the first approach.
+Note that this is a standalone approach which does _not_ need the `fb-root` element and script tag in the first approach.

 ```html
 <iframe